-Just the name of this insect, the “Assassin Bug” sounds terrifying.
-They are also nicknamed the kissing bug, due to their nature of attacking humans near the mouth.
+Just the name of this insect, the “assassin bug” sounds terrifying.
+They have also been nicknamed the kissing bug, due to their nature of attacking humans near the mouth.
 They are predominantly found in the southern United States.
 They use their long beaks to stab painfully into their prey, giving them their name “assassin”.
 Their beak is tucked in front of the head when not being used, and creates a sound when being moved.
 They hunt for insects on plants and trees, and attack quickly.
 They are distinguished by their narrow heads and wide abdomens, with red, orange, or brown markings on them.

 Asian Giant Hornet

-The Asian Giant Hornet, also called the Giant Sparrow Bee, is the world’s largest hornet.
-They can grow up to 2” in length, and have orange heads, brown antennas, and a brown/orange alternating abdomen.
+The Asian giant hornet, also called the giant sparrow bee, is the world’s largest hornet.
+They can grow up to 2” in length, and have orange heads, brown antennae, and a brown/orange alternating abdomen.
 Their stings can be up to .25”, and inject a powerful venom composed of 8 different chemical components.
-They can wipe out an entire European Honey Bee population within a couple of hours, and release pheromones when hives are found to draw in other hornets.
-If the Honey Bee’s are keen of the invaders, they fight back by swarming the hornets, and create enough heat to “fry” the hornets in their swarm.
+They can wipe out an entire European Honey Bee colony within a couple of hours, and release pheromones when hives are found to draw in other hornets.
+If the honey bees are aware of the invaders, they fight back by swarming the hornets, and create enough heat to “fry” the hornets in their swarm.
 But they are usually no match for these hornets, which travel up to 60 miles per hour.
-If a human is stung by one of them, they need to seek medical attention immediately to prevent fatal allergic reactions.
-Each year 40 humans are killed by Asian Hornets.
+If a human is stung by one of them, they need to seek medical attention immediately to prevent possible fatal allergic reactions.
+Each year 40 humans are killed by Asian hornets.

 Check Out Our Other Crazy Bug Posts